Reed Smith LLP

 Diversity, Equity & Inclusion

-• LEADRS (Disability) Business Inclusion Group
+• LEADRS (Disability Business Inclusion Group)

 • Disability Inclusion Summit (annual)

-• Domestic Abuse Response Alliance (collaboration)
+• Domestic Abuse Response Alliance (national pro bono partnership)

 Pro Bono